 Today the European Court of Justice (CJEU) published its highly anticipated judgement in the case of Data Protection Commissioner Ireland v Facebook Ireland Limited, Maximillian Schrems, colloquially known as “Schrems 2.0”.
 There were three key elements to the decision: READ MORE

 Shannon K. Yavorsky is a leading authority on United States (U.S.) and European data privacy and security issues.
-She is uniquely qualified in California, England and Wales and Ireland, bringing a deep understanding of the increasingly complex global privacy and data security regulatory landscape.
+She is uniquely qualified in California, England and Wales and Ireland and helps clients navigate the increasingly complex global privacy and data security regulatory landscape.

 Posts by: Shannon Yavorsky

 Whatever the outcome of Schrems 2.0, the key takeaway is, don’t panic.